 Web standards have emerged to address this problem.
-If all the browsers interpret pages in a standard way and if developers write their code according to the standards, then developers aren’t forced to make choices between efficiency, productivity, and building great experiences.
+If all the browsers interpret pages in a standard way, and if developers write their code according to the standards, then developers aren’t forced to make choices between efficiency, productivity, and building great experiences.
 They can spend more time building great experiences that work as expected in any browser.

-One of the most important web standards is CSS2.1, which describe the style of a web page including fonts, colors, and (most importantly) layout.
+One of the most important web standards is CSS2.1, which describes the style of a web page, including fonts, colors, and (most importantly) layout.

 IE8 includes a new layout engine that is fully compliant with the CSS2.1 standard.
 This means that websites written to the CSS2.1 standard will have consistent layout in IE8 and in other standards-compliant browsers.
 This is what we mean by browser interoperability.
 Web developers will write code once, and it will work consistently in all browsers.
 IE8 users will experience rich and high-fidelity web sites that are in no way compromised by the browser.

-IE8’s standards compliance is evidenced by passing the Acid2 test, a web-based test page that uses a wide array of HTML and CSS commands to expose layout errors in browsers.
+IE8 standards compliance is evidenced by passing the Acid2 test, a web-based test page that uses a wide array of HTML and CSS commands to expose layout errors in browsers.
 While passing this test is an important indicator of compliance, we have encountered some places where the standards, as published by the World Wide Web Consortium (W3C), are ambiguous or confusing.
 So as a demonstration of our commitment to and support of web standards, the IE8 team has handed off more than 1,000 certification test cases to the W3C for use by any web developers or browser manufacturers.
 We’re sharing our interpretation of the standards specifications with the web community to invite discussion and advance the goals of a standardized set of certification tests and a fully standardized web.

 Performance and Memory

-IE8 has changed many browser subsystems (e.g. HTML parser, CSS rule processing, markup tree manipulation) and overhauled the script engine to improve overall browser performance.
-Memory management in IE8 now mitigates memory leaks previously created by circular references between script objects and DOM objects.
+IE8 has changed many of its browser subsystems (for example, the HTML parser, CSS rule processing, and markup tree manipulation) and overhauled the script engine to improve overall browser performance.
+Memory management in IE8 now mitigates memory leaks previously created by circular references between script objects and document object model (DOM)objects.
 The result is a faster, more stable web experience.

 Developer Toolbar

 IE8 has a new and comprehensive developer toolset for editing web pages and debugging and profiling web applications.
-The Developer Toolbar ships with the browser and is available by clicking Shift+F12 or clicking the Developer Tools icon in the Command Bar.
+You can access the Developer Toolbar by pressing Shift+F12 or clicking the Developer Tools icon in the Command Bar.

 The toolbar gives developers the ability to edit and view CSS and HTML/XML, to test and debug script, to profile script performance, and to view and change the document object model (DOM).
-Instead of just the source view, web developers can get a view into IE’s internal representation of the site; they can view script changes as they affect the DOM tree, examine applied rules, and trace the origin of style values.
+Instead of just the source view, you can get a view into the browser’s internal representation of the site, view script changes as they affect the DOM tree, examine applied rules, and trace the origin of style values.

 In addition, the Developer Toolbar includes a down-level compatibility toolkit, which makes it easy to toggle between the new layout engine and the IE7 layout engine.
-This allows developers to quickly identify changes that must be made to make sites work well with older versions of IE.
+You can now quickly identify changes that must be made to make sites work well with older versions of IE.

-With these tools, developers can iterate rapidly within IE. It’s easy to edit an attribute in the tree to or change a style rule and see the results right away in the browser.
+With these tools, you can iterate rapidly within IE. It’s easy to edit an attribute in the tree or change a style rule and see the results right away in the browser.
 By removing the need to move between applications, save, and refresh, the IE8 Developer Toolbar makes it easier to test designs, debug a problem, or just experiment and learn more about web development.